Miso Chocolate Mug Cake

 - 1 Tbsp toasted + chopped walnuts

 Add dry ingredients to a large, microwaveable mug.
 Add wet ingredients.
 Mix well.
+(I use a mini whisk but a fork also works).

 Make sure the miso paste is mostly dissolved and not left in one big chunk.
-I gently smash the miso paste against the side of the cup with a spoon.
+I gently smash the miso paste against the side of the cup with a fork.
 It's OK if there's small bits of miso.

 Add chocolate chips.
 Don't skip this step as the chips melt into tiny pockets of gooey deliciousness!
 Gently mix again.